-There are many back roads to ride in this area that start in open sagebrush valleys and lead into scenic forested country and beyond.
-Popular destinations include the Rim roads, the Hoback river road, Water Dog Lakes, Twin Creek Valley, and the side roads off Hwy 191 leading to the edge of the Gros Ventre Wilderness area.
+The Bondurant/Hoback area offers trails and roads that start in open sagebrush valleys and lead into scenic forested country and beyond.
+Popular destinations include the Rim Roads, the Hoback River Road, Water Dog Lakes, Twin Creek Valley, and many side roads off Hwy 191 leading into the Gros Ventre Wilderness.

 Upper Green River: